Published August 2019

 Ammonium sulfate is used almost exclusively as a fertilizer material; minor amounts are used in nonfertilizer applications, including use as a cattle feed supplement, for several pharmaceutical applications, and for flameproofing, tanning, mining rare earth metals, food processing, fermentation, textile dyeing, and water treatment.
-In 2015, it was used mainly (95% of world consumption) as a nitrogen fertilizer material and accounted for about 4.7% of the world nitrogen fertilizer market.
+In 2018, ammonium sulfate was used mainly (95% of world consumption) as a nitrogen fertilizer material and accounted for about 4.8% of the world nitrogen fertilizer market.
 Industrial use of ammonium sulfate accounts for only about 5% of world consumption.

 The following pie chart shows world consumption of ammonium sulfate:

-In general, the industrialized regions account for most of the world's ammonium sulfate capacity, with Western Europe and the United States being overtaken by China in recent years.
-Because much of ammonium sulfate is produced involuntarily as a by-product or coproduct, the volume of production is influenced more by general industrial output levels than by fertilizer demand.
-As a result, the major capacity growth during 2000–15 occurred in China, and China is projected to account for the major gain during the forecast period.
-Capacity grew at a rate of just over 15% annually during 2000–15 in China, but is forecast to slow to 5% annually during 2015–20.
+In general, the industrialized regions account for most of the world’s ammonium sulfate capacity, with Western Europe and the United States being overtaken by China in recent years.
+Because much of ammonium sulfate is produced involuntarily as a by+product or coproduct, the volume of production is influenced more by general industrial output levels than by fertilizer demand.
+As a result, the major capacity growth during 2005-18; occurred in China, and China is projected to account for the major gain during the forecast period, but at a slower rate.

 Ammonium sulfate has a high sulfur content in the sulfate form, making it readily absorbable by plants.
 It has a low pH, making it suitable for alkaline soils.
 As a nitrogenous fertilizer, it competes with urea, ammonium phosphates, and ammonium nitrate.
 Sulfur has become increasingly recognized as an essential nutrient for plant growth since it supports the synthesis of amino acids, proteins, enzymes, vitamins, and chlorophyll.
 It has been found to be beneficial to a variety of crops, including canola, alfalfa, corn, potatoes, rice, vegetables, and wheat.

-In China, with the extremely rapid development of the caprolactam industry, the volume of by-product ammonium sulfate has increased constantly.
+In China, with the extremely rapid development of the caprolactam industry, the volume of by+product ammonium sulfate has increased constantly.
 Furthermore, encouraged by environmental protection policies, power plant desulfurization has also produced a rapidly increasing volume of ammonium sulfate.
 The increased amount went primarily to exports.
-Chinese exports of ammonium sulfate accounted for about 57% of the total production in China, corresponding to an average annual growth rate of about 34% between 2010 and 2015.
+Chinese exports of ammonium sulfate accounted for over two+thirds of production in China in 2018, corresponding to a strong average annual growth rate between 2013 and 2018.

-Apparent world consumption of ammonium sulfate declined by 0.3% annually during 1987–99, grew at a rate of 2.8% annually during 2000–15, and is forecast to grow at 2.4% annually during 2015–20.
-During 2000–15, the fastest growing regions were China, Southeast Asia, and Central and South America.
-In 2013, three regions—Southeast Asia, China, and Central and South America—accounted for about 46% of total world consumption.
-Although the total nitrogen fertilizer market grew substantially between 1987 and 2015 and significant further growth is forecast by 2020, the bulk of the world demand for nitrogen fertilizer is being filled by urea, another solid fertilizer material with a higher nitrogen content.
+Apparent world consumption of ammonium sulfate increased steadily during 2005-18, and is forecast to continue increasing at a similar rate during 2018-23.
+During 2005-18, the fastest growing regions were Eastern Europe, Africa, and China.
+In 2018, three regions-Southeast Asia, Central and South America, and China-accounted for nearly half of total world consumption.
+Although the total nitrogen fertilizer market grew substantially between 2005 and 2018, and further growth is forecast by 2023, the bulk of world demand for nitrogen fertilizer is being filled by urea, another solid fertilizer material with a higher nitrogen content.